scottrobey/media-pc/README.md

 Show bookmarks toolbar - ctrl+shift+b
 Import bookmarks - can export from my env first. this repo has bookmarks included you can import Create a bookmarks folder for streaming or other sites

+### Desktop Shortcuts
+Create Windows Desktop shortcuts to take you directly to the streaming sites in the Brave browser:
+1. On desktop create a folder names "Streaming Sites"
+2. Create shortcuts for all of the streaming sites - click and drag from the dots to the left of the website address to the desktop
+3. Place Brave shortcuts for your streaming sites on your desktop in a folder named "Media Center" (or whatever you want).
+4. Add good icons for the shorcuts, see: icons folder

+Using the steps listed above to in section: [Add Startup Programs](#startup-programs) to add a shortcut to this folder in the startup folder and the folder will be opened automatically when your Mini PC starts

 ## Best Apps & Websites for streaming Free TV
 Tubi